brosenan/y0/doc/polyglot_loader.md

    `:name`), representing the module's dependencies.

 A language is also represented as a map, with two keys, `:resolve` and `:parse`.
-Both function take and return a module.
+Both function take a module and return a [status](status.md) with an updated modules.
 They add keys to the module they process, as follows:

 * `:resolve` assumes `:name` and adds `:path`.
 * `:parse` assumes `:name`, `:path` and `:text` and adds `:statements` and